Alarmod/MRI_MedicalAnalysis/ExtractYoloObjectsFromDICOM/README.md

 ExtractYoloObjectsFromDICOM - open source console tool for medical researchers intelligent support and high performance MRI-data processing.
 It designed for training and testing datasets convertation from IMA-files (DICOM) and binary masks (PNG) to Yolo format - grayscale images (PNG) and textual labels (TXT).

 # Compilation
-Project configured for compilation in Visual Studio 2022 with v141 platform toolset.
+Project configured for compilation in Visual Studio 2022 Community Edition (or in more powerfull version) with v141 platform toolset.
 Application based on

 -- modificated Flann library: